Varying Newton constant, entropy and the black hole evaporation law: Thermodynamics of the moving fluid

-On the rhs of eq.(18) we have used the second law of thermodynamics (defining the entropy $S$) saying that there exists an integrating factor (the absolute temperature $T$) such that $dS=T^{-1}dQ$ depends only on the state of the system.
+On the rhs of eq.(21) we have used the second law of thermodynamics (defining the entropy $S$) saying that there exists an integrating factor (the absolute temperature $T$) such that $dS=T^{-1}dQ$ depends only on the state of the system.
+Eq.(21) can be rewritten in the form where ${\cal H}=E+pV$ is the enthalpy.

+It can be seen that the lhs of eq.(20) coincides with the lhs of eq.(21) if we extend the meaning of the differentials of neighboring configurations to configurations at different times.
+The term $\Sigma$ related to the heat flow in phenomenological thermodynamics is usually also expressed by entropy.
+We shall assume that it is already contained in $T\partial_{t}S$ and ignore it.
+Note that if $p=0$ then eq.(20) could be interpreted as the formula (22) for enthalpy with $p$ replaced by $-\frac{1}{8\pi}\Lambda$ in the formulation of the black hole pressure according to to ref.\cite{mann}.